A bull moose stands among sagebrush with golden aspen leaves in the background.

 Moose are large animals with massive antlers, thick fur, and long legs, adapted for life in cold environments.

 Moose are the largest animals in the deer family.
-They are known for their big antlers, which are mostly seen in males.
+Males, or bull moose, are known for their big antlers.
 They are well-suited to cold environments, with thick fur and long legs that help them move through deep snow and swim well.

 Moose have a gestation period of around 8 months, and usually give birth to one or occasionally two calves in the spring.
 The calves grow quickly and learn to find food within a few weeks, which is important for their survival in the harsh winters.